AudioBible/KJV/README.md

 - [WHO ARE THE REAL BIBLICAL ISRAELITES?](https://www.youtube.com/watch?v=HuUAnpIPK5E)
 - [EUROPEAN CONFESSIONS-AFRICAN AMERICANS ARE THE TRUE ISRAELITES AND THE CHOSEN PEOPLE OF GOD](https://www.youtube.com/watch?v=ja93FjyCSfo)

+## God is so kind that it is impossible to imagine His unbounded kindness

 ![flat-earth-isaiah40-22](flat-earth-isaiah40-22.jpg)